Statement of Intent:

 Statement of Implementation:

-To really bring the topics to life, the classroom environments are stimulating and immersive and homework is designed to further encourage the children to delve deeper into their particular topics.
+To really bring the topics to life, the classroom environments are stimulating and immersive and home learning conversations are designed to further encourage the children to reinforce their learning in school and delve deeper into their particular topics.

-Alongside effective teaching, target setting and focussed assessment, curriculum organisation ensures all learners have the opportunity to participate and wider needs are supported.
+Alongside effective teaching, focussed assessment and curriculum organisation ensures all learners have the opportunity to participate and wider needs are supported.